-Naturally we need in the first place language to describe proportions.
-Some key words are:
+Naturally, we need in the first place language to describe proportions.
+Some keywords are:

 Usually, task 1 will not be just one pie chart to describe but two or maybe more.
 This might involve two pie charts related in terms of “opposition” but static in the sense that both refer to the same time frame, normally a year.
-Look at the following which present for the year 2108 the principal European Union trade partners in terms of food and drink: the first chart concerns export partners and the second, import.
+Look at the following which presents for the year 2018 the principal European Union trade partners in terms of food and drink: the first chart concerns export partners and the second, import.

 In this case, what kind of language do we need?

 Of course, we still need the same language of proportion and pie chart comparison.

 The major difference is the need to compare two pie charts, comparing exports with imports, making the task more complex.

 For two pie charts on a related topic and in a different time frame, you need to use the language of proportion and comparison and change

 Now, look at these pie charts.
 There are of course similarities with the first set.
 We will always need language to describe proportions and to compare items.

 This set refers to agricultural exports from the USA to Cuba in 2005 and then in 2014.
 In other words, we have just one topic shown over time.

 Therefore, we need to use language describing change and trends.